togakangaroo/curriculum/resources/c9/README.md

 ### Create Github account

-Go [here](https://github.com/join) and fill out the form.
+1. Go [here](https://github.com/join) and fill out the form.
 Remember your password.
+2. You may see a screen, telling you about the different plans Github offers.
+Ignore this and click on the green "Finish sign up" button in the bottom.

 ### Create Cloud9 account